Solve the Flash Flood “Over-Alerting” Problem with Clearer Insights

 — WeatherNation (@WeatherNation) March 17, 2022

-The flooding prompted at least 8 water rescues near the University of Alabama Birmingham (UAB) campus, and community leaders called this rain event “unusual,” in that it hit areas that don’t typically have a flooding problem.
+The flooding prompted at least 8 water rescues near the University of Alabama Birmingham (UAB) campus.
+Community leaders called this rain event “unusual,” as it hit areas that don’t typically have a flooding problem.

-Flash flooding kills an estimated 5,000 people globally per year and the World Meteorological Organization (WMO), along with the National Weather Service (NWS), have been strengthening forecast guidance on the phenomenon since 2017.
+Flash flooding kills an estimated 5,000 people globally per year.
+The World Meteorological Organization (WMO) and the National Weather Service (NWS) have been strengthening forecast guidance on the phenomenon since 2017.

 In 2019, the NWS even began restricting the use of Wireless Emergency Alerts (WEA) for flash flooding to “lessen the perception” of over-alerting.

 Baron’s new flash flood product makes assessing this risk simple and precise.

 The guidance shows the threat of flash flooding over the next two hours with a simple three-tiered risk level: Elevated, high, or very high.
 The model uses a high-resolution 23-yearlong historical dataset of soil-moisture evolution and runoff, then matches it with recent rainfall rates and short-term modeling to pinpoint where an extreme event is likely to occur.